williamdlees/VDJbase-Genomics/README.md

 I am adding here gene sequences from 157 samples from three cohorts.

 ## Methods
-Sequences from nonomaer to start sites were extracted from the assemblies.
+Sequences from nonomaer to start sites were extracted from the IGenotyper/genomic capture assemblies.

 ## Results
 The eval_genes.txt file contains 12 columns: